 Coming back to the car parking, you’ll be climbing up, so it might take a bit longer than half an hour.

-TIP: I didn’t find much information about the boat tour online, but I found an organized tour to Vidova Gora and Blaca monastery from Bol.
-So if you have no car or don’t feel like driving on narrow bumpy roads, you can still visit this amazing place.
+TIP: I didn’t find much information about the boat tour online, but we heard that in the high season there are organized tours to Vidova Gora and Blaca monastery from Bol.
+So if you have no car or don’t feel like driving on narrow bumpy roads, you can still visit this amazing place – just inquire about the tour possibilities in town.

 Škrip is a tiny village with picturesque stone houses, the remains of an old castle, and a couple of other interesting buildings.